Series: Tokusou Robo Janperson

-- Janperson's occasional costume change (removing his face guard and putting on clothes) is similar to what Robot Detective K did, but for a slightly different reason - JP mostly did it as a disguise, while K did it to avoid frightening people.
+- Janperson's occasional costume change (removing his face guard and putting on clothes) is similar to what Robot Detective K did, but for a slightly different reason — JP mostly does it as a disguise, while K does it to avoid frightening people.

 - Something Person: His name comes from him wearing a Jumper.
 Geddit?

 - Spiritual Successor: To Robot Detective K. Also to Kidou Keiji Jiban and (visually, at least) to RoboCop.